kign/c4wa/etc/doc/language.md

 `-D<name>[=<value>]` command line option.

 When preprocessor is used by `c4wa`, symbol `C4WA` is always defined.
 You can use it to create separate branches for `c4wa` and standard C compiler.
+Compiler option `-xh` will print all defined symbols, while option `-v` will print full preprocessor command.

 `c4wa` also comes with a few include files of its own; they are installed as part of ZIP distribution and path is automatically added to the preprocessor.